CalissaT/ws/_pages/notes.md

 - A class is a programmer defined blueprint from which objects are created.
 - A parameter is a variable in the method/constructor signature that defines the type of value to receive when the method or constructor is called.
 - An argument is a value passed to a method or constructor when the method or constructor is called.

+### 8/30 Using Objects
+- Public means availible everywhere
+- Final means that its not going anywhere
+- myPainter.move();
+    -  (.) notation means that you're using objects
+    -  Refrencing data property or refrencing method
+    -  myPainter is object
+    -  .move(); is a method